Define a solid foundation for the digital transformation of the front end of your business.

 Failure #4 – Tactics before strategy

-It’s easy to focus on execution ahead of strategy.
-For your sales enablement strategy to succeed, you must work through tough questions and identify, challenge and agree on objectives and meaningful KPIs.
+It’s easy to put execution ahead of strategy.
+To succeed in your sales enablement strategy, you must work through tough questions and identify, challenge, and agree on objectives and meaningful KPIs.
 You need to be 100% ideal customer-focused.
 You also need a go-to-market strategy that is stress-tested.

 Failure #5 – Content is poor